 Originally I was content to link a post by Michelle May that aligns with my attitude about the article "Why Exercise Won't Make You Thin".
 She called her post Why I don't care about the Time article...
 Same with me, you see.
 I didn't care then and I don't care now.

 It's All in the Details?

 How about I rename the article?
 Why Details Won't Make You Thin.
 Because that is all anybody is arguing.
 Details.
 Physiological details quoted from research studies won't make you thin.
 Hello.

 Everybody says that in order to succeed you must make "fitness" a part of your lifestyle.
 Yet nobody seems to know what the term lifestyle means any more than there can be any clear definition of fitness.
 Just words.
 It is just vague psycho-babble.
 And since there is nowhere else to go they dwell on details.

 Which is the problem.
-Too many people are starting with the details because they are being led to believe that is where perfection lies.
+Too many people are starting with the details because they are being led to believe this is where perfection lies.
 Starting with the specific is just so very wrong, folks.
 You will never see the big picture.
 Always start with the general before proceeding to the specifics.